On topological Hochschild homology of the $K(1)$-local sphere: Introduction

 \subsection{Acknowledgements}

-It is a pleasure to thank Andrew Salch for countless conversations about material related to this paper.
-The author also benefited from conversations with Bjorn Dundas, Robert Bruner and Dan Isaksen.
-The author also acknowledges the concurrent work of Eva H\"oning on topological Hochschild homology of $K(\mathbb{F}_q)$ using a different approach.
-Personal communication with Eva H\"oning resolved a differential that the author originally thought to be trivial.
+It is a pleasure to thank Andrew Salch for many conversations about material related to this paper.
+The author also benefited from discussions with Robert Bruner, Bjorn Dundas, Eva H\"oning, and Dan Isaksen.
+The author would also like to thank an anonymous referee for a careful reading of the paper leading to several improvements.